6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: 6G Potential Use Cases

-A brain-computer interface (BCI) is a communication pathway between a sensor-equipped and an external device.
+{\bf Brain–Computer Interaction.} A brain-computer interface (BCI) is a communication pathway between a sensor-equipped and an external device.
 The main objectives of BCIs include repairing human cognitive or sensory-motor functions \cite{tripathy2016application, jafri2019wireless}.
 The sensors collect the brain signals and send them to a digital device for analysis.

 Research on BCIs started at the University of California, Los Angeles (UCLA) in the early 1970s, under research funding from the National Science Foundation.
 Recent studies in the area of Human-Computer Interaction (HCI) show that machine learning algorithms can play a key role in successfully extracting features from the frontal lobe and then classifying mental states (Normal, Neutral, focused) and emotional states (Good/bad mood) using EEG generated brain-data \cite{tripathy2016application, jafri2019wireless}.
 Such communication requires ultra-reliable communication with very low delay, values in microseconds.
 The characteristics of 6G architecture will support the deployment of BCI systems.